8 Marketing promotions

 8.3.2 Internal marketing assets

 How would you calculate the value of a piece of signage in the outfield of our ballpark in Nashville?
 This process would involve a few steps.
-You would likely need to engage a third party to get information on Television and radio.
-A few large media research companies specialize in this sort of research.
+You would likely need to engage a third party to get information on television and radio.
+There are a few large media research companies that specialize in this sort of research.
 The basic process works like this:

 Each of these assets varies.
-For instance, signage is a broad category, with the best inventory being located behind homeplate, in the outfield, and around the marquee.
-As a result, the costs associated with these assets will vary considerably.
+For instance, signage is a wide category with the best inventory being located behind homeplate, in the outfield, and around the marquee.
+The costs associated with these assets will vary considerably.
 Additionally, the value of these assets could be influenced by in-market reference prices and competition.

 The best place to begin here is by analyzing the rate card.
-How much inventory is being used, and how much isn’t being utilized?
+How much inventory is being used and how much isn’t being utilized.
 Are there imbalances?
-Are there opportunities to create new inventory, such as on the foul poles?
+Are there opportunities to create new inventory such as on the foul poles?
 Many of your sponsorship deals will be on staggered multi-year terms.
-Exclusivities are also common and restrict access to specific categories.
+Exclusivities are also common and restrict access to certain categories.

 Objectively justifying a sponsorship can be difficult.
-From a buyer’s perspective, reconciling opportunities may take work.
-While building a decision matrix of options is relatively simple, taking brand considerations into account is needed.
+From a buyer perspective, it may not be easy to reconcile opportunities.
+While building a decision matrix of options is relatively simple, taking brand considerations into account is not.

 8.4 Key concepts and chapter summary